MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1606.md

 - [Planning and getting started on the Windows Defender Application Control deployment process](/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control-deployment-guide)

   ##  <a name="dmp_onprem"></a> Multiple device management points for On-premises Mobile Device Management
   With Technical Preview 1606, On\-premises Mobile Device Management (MDM) supports a new capability in Windows 10 Anniversary Update that automatically configures an enrolled device to have more than one device management point available for use.
-This capability allows the device to fallback to another device management point when the one it normal uses is not available.
+This capability allows the device to fall back to another device management point when the one it normal uses is not available.
 This capability only works for PCs with Windows 10 Anniversary Update installed.

 ### Try it out!